Breast Cancer Screening in Dallas, TX

 - When breast cancer is detected before it has spread to lymph nodes, the 5-year survival rate is 97%

 Breast Cancer Web Resources

-Schedule an Appointment for a Breast Cancer Screening in Dallas, TX
+Schedule a Breast Cancer Screening in Dallas, TX

 At Southwest Diagnostic Center for Molecular Imaging we provide comprehensive PET and CT Scans for patients in need of a breast cancer diagnosis in Dallas, TX.
 For more information or to schedule a consultation, please contact our molecular imaging center at (214) 345-8300 today!